 Skip to main content

-Module 2: Wave planning with the Moderne CLI
+Module 2: Wave planning

 For this workshop, each repository is treated as independently released.
 That constraint mirrors how large organizations manage shared libraries and it forces you to think about sequencing instead of upgrading everything at once.
 Dependencies matter because downstream repos can only move once their upstream libraries are upgraded and released.